Cycle Vietnam, Cambodia & Thailand

 Itinerary

-• 2 - Mekong Delta Take a bus ride to the Mekong Delta.
-Known as the 'rice bowl of Vietnam', the fertile delta is famous for its harvest of tropical fruit, flowers and rice, as well as the views over the canals.
-When you arrive in the region, get on your bike for the first full day of cycling.
+• 2 - Mekong Delta This morning you'll hop on the bus and drive to the Mekong Delta - known as the 'rice bowl of Vietnam.'
+The fertile delta is famous for its harvest of tropical fruit, flowers and rice, as well as the waterside views over the canals.
+When you arrive, you'll get on your bike for the first full day of cycling.
 Ride along quiet backroads, past farms and villages and make a stop for lunch.
 You'll also get to visit orchards and some local cottage industries.
-Around sunset, make your way up one of the canals by boat and reach your homestay.
-Stay with a family for the night and enjoy a wonderful meal of local specialties.
+Around sunset, make your way up one of the canals by boat to reach your homestay.
+Tonight, you'll stay with a local family in their home and sit down for a homecooked dinner of local specialties.

-• 3 - Chau Doc Start the day early with a boat ride, then a bus to riverside Sadec where you start today's ride, shaking out your sea legs with a cycle through the bustling settlements along the river.
-Here you'll see more of local life dependent on this vital and beautiful river, including lunch at a local community.
-Cycle on and then take a ferry and bus to Chau Doc which is right next to the Cambodian border.
-Head out in search of the city's famous hot noodles and cold beer, then stay the night in your hotel.
+• 3 - Chau Doc Start the day early with a boat ride, then take a bus to riverside Sadec, where you'll start today's ride.
+Shake out your sea legs with a cycle through the bustling settlements along the river.
+Here, you'll see more of how local life is dependent on the river, stopping for lunch in a local community.
+Cycle on to the ferry and then take a bus to Chau Doc, which sits right next to the Cambodian border.
+When you arrive, head out in search of the city's famous hot noodles and a cold beer.
+The rest of the night is free to explore at your own pace or get some rest in tonight's hotel.

-• 4 - Phnom Penh Cycle to your last destination within Vietnam, the border town of Tinh Bien and stop for lunch.
-You'll then go through visa formalities and cross into Phnom Den, Cambodia.
+• 4 - Phnom Penh Cycle to your last destination within Vietnam - the border town of Tinh Bien.
+On arrival you'll stop for lunch, then go through visa formalities and cross into Cambodia.
 Meet your new support team and hop on your bike again on your way to Phnom Penh.
-You'll be cycling along dusty and bumpy roads for a while, and then along a paved highway which leads to Cambodia's capital.
-Once you arrive, you'll have a free evening to enjoy your first delicious Cambodian meal for the trip.
-Phnom Penh is quickly becoming a hot destination among foodies, so load up on grilled seafood, fish curry and green mango salad.
+You'll be cycling along dusty and bumpy rural roads for a while, then along a paved highway which leads towards Cambodia's capital.
+Avoid the busy roads and jump back into the support vehicle for the drive into the city.
+When you arrive, you'll have a free evening to seek out the best Cambodian cuisine to help fuel up after a good day out on the bike.
+Phnom Penh is quickly becoming a hot destination among foodies, so you can easily load up on grilled seafood, fish curry and green mango salad.

 • 6 - Phnom Penh Today you'll confront Cambodia's tragic past with visits to several historical sites.
-First stop is the Tuol Sleng Genocide Museum, a former school which served as a Khmer Rouge torture centre.
+Visit the Tuol Sleng Genocide Museum - a former school which served as a Khmer Rouge torture centre.
 You'll take a guided tour of the museum where over 20,000 people were once incarcerated and tortured.
-Next you'll visit the Choeung Ek Memorial, where a stupa made up of some 8,000 human skulls marks the site of the infamous Killing Fields.
-This was where the prisoners of Tuol Sleng were executed and nearly 9,000 corpses have been exhumed from the area.
+Next, visit the Choeung Ek Memorial, where a stupa made up of some 8000 human skulls marks the site of the infamous Killing Fields.
+This was where the prisoners of Tuol Sleng were executed and nearly 9000 corpses have been exhumed from the area.
 Finally, learn about a brighter period in Cambodian history with a visit to the Royal Palace and Silver Pagoda.

-• 9 - Siem Reap Today you'll cover a lot of distance on your visit to Banteay Srei, the 10th century temple dedicated to the Hindu god, Shiva.
+• 9 - Siem Reap Today you'll cover a lot of distance on your visit to Banteay Srei - the 10th century temple dedicated to the Hindu god Shiva.
 The temple was rediscovered in 1914 and has some of the most intricate carvings in the world.
-It was restored shortly after discovery using traditional techniques and materials.
+It was restored shortly after discovery, using traditional techniques and materials.
+You'll then have a free afternoon and evening in Siem Reap, to explore or relax at the hotel.

-• 10 - Sa Kaew Leave from Siem Reap early in the morning and head for the border.
-Your crossing at Poipet/Aranyaprathet should take around 4 hours including the driving and processing time.
+• 10 - Sa Kaew Say goodbye to Siem Reap early this morning and head for the border of Cambodia and Thailand.
+Your crossing at Poipet/Aranyaprathet should take around 4 hours, including travel and border formalities.
 From the border, you'll transfer to the Tha Kabark Dam.
-You can have a quick swim and some lunch before the next cycling leg to Sa Kaew where you'll stay for the night.
+Here, you can go for a quick swim before lunch, then it's on to the next cycling leg to Sa Kaeo, where you'll stay for the night.

-• 11 - Kabinburi Wake up at sunrise and make your way to the local market.
-Here you'll see the Buddhist monks from nearby temples who come to receive food from the villagers in exchange for blessings.
-Perhaps offer the monks some alms before continuing on your way.
+• 11 - Kabinburi Wake up at sunrise this morning and make your way to the local market.
+Here, you'll see Buddhist monks from the nearby temples who come to receive food from the villagers in exchange for blessings.
+Perhaps offer the monks some alms and be a part of the tradition.
 Spend the rest of the day cycling along mostly flat terrain towards the small district of Kabinburi.
-You'll pass rubber tree and tapioca plantations as well as lush rice fields.
+Along the way, you'll pass rubber tree and tapioca plantations as well as lush rice fields.

-• 12 - Bangkok Make your way to Khun Dan Dam, Thailand's largest dam, for your last full day of cycling.
+• 12 - Bangkok Today, you'll drive to a small rural village, where you hop back on the bike for your last full day of cycling.
+Make your way to Khun Dan Dam - Thailand's largest dam.
 You'll ride past small villages, paddy fields, farms and shops.
-Stop for lunch along the way, then enjoy a quick swim.
-After, pack up the bikes before transferring to Bangkok, your final destination.
+Stop for lunch along the way, then enjoy a quick swim in the dam.
+After you're feeling refreshed, you'll pack up the bikes with your group and hop in a private transfer to Bangkok, your final destination.
+When you arrive, maybe head out with your local leader and your group for an optional dinner and cheers to a trip well-travelled!

-• 13 - Bangkok There are no activities planned for today and you're able to depart the accommodation at any time.
-If you'd like to stay longer, just speak to your booking agent.
-Perhaps take a riverboat to Chinatown and explore the crowded streets, wander down the tourist mecca of Khao San Road or pay a visit to Wat Pho, home to the country's largest reclining Buddha.
-Explore the magnificent Grand Palace and the Temple of the Emerald Buddha, or travel by long tail boat down the Chao Phraya River to explore Bangkok's famous khlongs (canals).
+• 13 - Bangkok There are no activities planned after breakfast today and your adventure comes to an end.
+If you'd like to extend your stay, just get in touch with your booking agent ahead of time to organise additional accommodation.
+If you're staying in Bangkok, maybe take a riverboat to Chinatown and explore the crowded streets, wander down the tourist mecca of Khao San Road or visit Wat Pho - home to the country's largest reclining Buddha.

 • The following product terms and conditions apply in addition to our Booking Terms and Conditions (available on our website) and terms and conditions of the relevant travel service provider.